Home Warranties: Are they worth it?

 We encourage people to factor in the cost of both a home warranty and repairs for their home and their comfort-level in fixing the appliances and home systems when they break.
 Once you consider those factors, you should feel good about your decision to purchase a home warranty or go without it.

 No matter what you decide, maintenance is key to avoiding costly repairs and replacements in the future.
-If you don’t decide to go with a home warranty, there are other maintenance programs that can help you keep your home in tip-top shape!
+Whether you do or don’t decide to go with a home warranty, a maintenance program is recommended for your HVAC system.
+Our maintenance programs help keep your home in tip-top shape!